a-schaefers/grubbe-mkconfig/readme.md

 run ./grubbe-mkconfig > /boot/grub/grub.cfg
 Every time you beadm create, beadm rename, and beadm destroy

-make it better !
+Please help me make this better. if you know a better way, open an issue, fork or please make a pull request.

-submit improvements to github.com/a-schaefers/grubbe-mkconfig or email me sch@efers.org
+Thank you.